4MR4N11/alx-low_level_programming/README.md

-# C Language.
+# Low-level Programming.

 ## About

-- This repository consists of all the C programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course.
+- This repository consists of all the Low-level Programming projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course.

 ## Projects